 Teaching kids to write lowercase letters can be a tricky task.
 Kids are exposed to different techniques depending on if they went to preschool or not.
 Some children pick up on lowercase letter formation easily and others struggle with reversals, placement on lines, and accurate letter formation.
 Today, I’ve got some tips and tricks to teach kids how to write lowercase letters and a tool that kids will love.

 Teaching lowercase letter formation can be fun!
 We’ve shared quite a few ways to use creative activities in teaching kids to write letters here on the website.
 One such activity is using a sensory means with baked cotton swabs.

 Like we talked about in yesterday’s play-based learning post, we know that adding movement, play, and a creative component to learning allows kids to engage with learning in a way that allows children to truly benefit from the learning experience.

 Using play and movement in working on letter formation takes just a little out of the box thinking.
 Here are some ways to teach letter formation with movement and play.

 Use a sensory writing tray to teach lowercase letters.

 Add movement!
 Add motor components to teaching letter formation as kids learn how to form big lines down, curves, and slanted lines.
-Letters can be acted out with rhymes or with themes like in the Lowercase Muscle Movers card set.
+Letters can be acted out with rhymes or with themes.

 Build lowercase letters with play dough, slime, wikki stix, yarn, or paper strips/paper curves.